Health of mothers and babies

 Congenital anomaly rates were higher in:

-For more information see Congenital anomalies 2016.
+For more information see Congenital anomalies in Australia.

 A maternity model of care describes how a group of women are cared for during pregnancy, birth, and the postnatal period.